 “I got more and more fed up with this and that not working.
 One day I was grizzling about this with a friend who knew something about Lancairs – well, it wasn’t too long before I was on the internet and salivating over a new shiny plane.
 I just had to decide whether it would be a Lancair Legacy or Lancair IV.”

-John went to the Lancair factory in Redmond, Oregon in April 2008 to spend 4 weeks using their jigs to make sure the wings and tail feathers stuck on straight and the right way around, and learning how to work with composites in aircraft building.
+John went to the Lancair factory in Redmond, Oregon in April 2008 to spend 4 weeks using their jigs to make sure the wings and tail feathers were stuck on straight and the right way around, and learning how to work with composites in aircraft building.

 John was very glad to have had an experienced safety pilot, Peter Yates with him.
 “He set the first flight plan – one circuit and land for full stop.”